 The Campbellford Farmers’ Market shall be located at the corner of River Street and Front Street.

-The Market shall be open to the public from the beginning of May to the end of October, every Wednesday and Saturday from 8:00 am to 12:00 pm.
+The Market shall be open to the public from the beginning of May to the end of October, every Saturday from 8:00 am to 12:00 pm.
 Vendors must vacate no later than 1:00 pm.
+Wednesday market will be run as a Reko/Farmers Market Hybrid from 5:3–6:30pm.

-Vendors must have their stalls ready for business by 7:45 am and will not disassemble their stall until market closing.
+Vendors must have their stalls ready for business by 7:45 am on Saturdays and will not disassemble their stall until market closing.

 ARTICLE 2 – PRODUCERS AS VENDORS